 October 3, 1930 – Giant Oilfield discovered on Daisy Bradford’s Farm

-With a crowd of more than 4,000 landowners, leaseholders, creditors and spectators watching, the Daisy Bradford No. 3 wildcat well was successfully shot with nitroglycine near Kilgore, Texas.
+With a crowd of more than 4,000 landowners, leaseholders, creditors and spectators watching, the Daisy Bradford No. 3 wildcat well was successfully shot with nitroglycin near Kilgore, Texas.

 “All of East Texas waited expectantly while Columbus ‘Dad’ Joiner inched his way toward oil,” noted Jack Elder in The Glory Days.
 “Thousands crowded their way to the site of Daisy Bradford No. 3, hoping to be there when and if oil gushed from the well to wash away the misery of the Great Depression.”

-Geologists were stunned when it later became apparent the well on Daisy Bradford’s farm – along with two others far to the north – were part of the same oil-producing formation (the Woodbine) that encompassed more than 140,000 acres.
-Today, the “Black Giant” oilfield has yielded more than five billion barrels of oil and is still producing.
-Learn more in H.L Hunt and the East Texas Oilfield.
+Geologists were stunned when it later became apparent the well on Daisy Bradford’s farm – along with two other wells far to the north – were part of the same oil-producing formation (the Woodbine) that encompassed more than 140,000 acres.
+The “Black Giant” oilfield has produced more than five billion barrels of oil.
+Learn more in East Texas Oilfield Discovery.

 October 3, 1980 – Oil Museum opens in East Texas

-Established with funding from the Hunt Oil Company, the museum at Kilgore College houses recreations of the boomtown atmosphere of the early 1930s in the largest oilfield inside the United States.
-Among the more popular “Boomtown USA” exhibits is an “elevator ride” that takes visitors 3,800 feet below the earth’s surface, deep into an oil formation.
+Established with funding from the Hunt Oil Company, the museum at Kilgore College recreates the boom town atmosphere of the early 1930s.
+Among the more popular exhibits is an “elevator ride” simulation that takes visitors 3,800 feet below the earth’s surface, deep into an oil formation.

 October 5, 1915 – Science reveals Mid-Continent Oilfield

-The growing science of geology played a key role in the 1915 discovery of a Mid-Continent oilfield.
-Drilled by Wichita Natural Gas, a subsidiary of Cities Service Company, the October 5 discovery well revealed the 34-square-mile El Dorado oilfield in central Kansas.
+The growing science of petroleum geology played a key role in the 1915 discovery of a Mid-Continent oilfield.
+Drilled by Wichita Natural Gas Company, a subsidiary of Cities Service Company, the discovery well revealed the 34-square-mile El Dorado oilfield in central Kansas.

-October 5, 1958 – Water Park opens for a Day in Former Oil Tank
+October 5, 1958 – Water Park opens in West Texas

-A water park inside a decades-old experimental concrete oil tank opens in West Texas.
-Leaks will force it to close after just one day.
-The Monahans,Texas, park attracted swimmers, boaters, anglers and even skiers for its opening day.
+A water park inside a decades-old experimental concrete oil tank opened in West Texas.
+Leaks forced it to close after just one day.
+The Monahans,Texas, park had attracted swimmers, boaters, anglers and even skiers for its opening day.

 October 7, 1859 – First U.S. Oil Well catches Fire

-Near Titusville, Pennsylvania, the wooden derrick and engine house of America’s first commercial oil well erupts into flames – perhaps America’s first oil well fire.
+Near Titusville, Pennsylvania, the wooden derrick and engine house of America’s first commercial oil well erupted into flames – perhaps America’s first oil well fire.

 Drilled by Edwin L. Drake the previous August, the well had produced oil from just 69.5 feet deep.
 Working with his driller, William “Uncle Billy” Smith, Drake had used steam-powered cable-tool technology.